Anti-Inflammatory Diet Plan →

 Aside from the chicken, all of the ingredients here are for the chicken marinade, and it couldn’t be any easier to make.

-• boneless skinless chicken breasts – Boneless skinless chicken thighs are fine, too.
+• Boneless skinless chicken breasts – Boneless skinless chicken thighs are fine, too.

+• Diced mango – If mango isn’t your favorite, pineapple is also delicious in this marinade!
 Also, depending on the time of year that you make the recipe, fresh mango may be difficult to find.
-You can definitely use canned mango (in its natural juice) if needed.
+You can use frozen and thawed mango or canned mango that’s been drained.

-• toppings for garnish – Cilantro, lime wedges, crushed black pepper and sea salt
+• Toppings for garnish – Cilantro, lime wedges, crushed black pepper and sea salt

 Grab a blender or a food processor, because a couple of minutes of blending the ingredients together and the marinade will be ready to use!